 The first ever He Aliʻi Ka ʻĀina Educator Conference was held last month, on October 10 and 11.
 Designed to serve as a transformative professional development opportunity for the greater community to learn more about Hawaiian Culture-Based Education (HCBE) – the initiative aimed to engage participants in learning how to integrate the principles of aloha ʻāina (love of the land) and ea (sovereignty, life) into educational practices.
-Led by a hui (group) of dedicated educators, community leaders, and cultural practitioners, the conference sessions gave kumu (teachers) tools, resources, and a network for incorporating place-based and HCBE into their classrooms.

 The Progressive Education Association 1937 – On Teacher Happiness